xaxxon/v8toolkit/README.md

     c->run("x = 4; println(x);"); // prints 4
     printf("%d\n", x); // also prints 4

+This works very similarly to the add_function method above.
+Give it a name and the variable to expose and JavaScript now has access to it.

 #### Using STL containers

-Many common STL containers are supported and behave in a fairly predictable manner.
+Many common STL containers are supported and behave in a fairly intuitive manner.
 If the container acts mostly like an array, it is turned into an array when passed back to JavaScript.
 If the container acts more like an associatie array (key/value pairs), it is turned into a javascript object.